jcsteh/osara/readme.md

  - Pressing this twice will display the information in a dialog with a text box for easy review.
 - OSARA: Report tracks with record monitor on: Control+Shift+F8
  - Pressing this twice will display the information in a dialog with a text box for easy review.
+- OSARA: Unmonitor all tracks: Alt+F8
 - OSARA: Report tracks with phase inverted: Alt+Shift+F9
  - Pressing this twice will display the information in a dialog with a text box for easy review.
+- OSARA: Set phase normal for all tracks: Alt+F9
 - OSARA: Report track/item/time selection (depending on focus): Control+Shift+Space
  - Pressing this twice will display the information for all selections (not just the focus) in a dialog with a text box for easy review.
+- OSARA: Select from cursor to start of project: Shift+Home
+- OSARA: Select from cursor to end of project: Shift+End
 - OSARA: Remove items/tracks/contents of time selection/markers/envelope points (depending on focus): Delete
 - OSARA: Report edit/play cursor position and transport state: Control+Shift+J
  - If the ruler unit is set to Measures.Beats / Minutes:Seconds, Pressing this once will report the time in measures.beats, while pressing it twice will report the time in minutes:seconds .